deadex-ng/tonomy-id-sdk-docs/docs/source/usage.rst

 Login
 --------------

-To login to an application with the TonomyID using Single Sign-On `Single Sign-On <https://en.wikipedia.org/wiki/Single_sign-on>`_.
+To login to an application with the TonomyID using `Single Sign-On <https://en.wikipedia.org/wiki/Single_sign-on>`_.

 To use the SDK, first import it: